feathr-ai/feathr/docs/concepts/faq.md

 The only exception here would be Features defined in `INPUT_CONTEXT` don't need keys, the reason being that they will usually not be "reused", and are directly computed on observation data, so doesn't make sense to have keys.

-# What is the essence of Feature Anchors in Purview?
+## What is the essence of Feature Anchors in Purview?
 Are we really generating feature values to show it as a view ?

 Think `Anchors` like just "views" in regular SQL terms, where it doesn't store the feature value, but it's merely a group of features; individual `Feature` is just a column in that view.
 That's why when you "group" features together, you need to

+Think they are just feature grouping

-# What are key_column and full_name? where used?
+## What are key_column and full_name? where used?

 key_column: maps to source table.
 Ignore full_name (used for reference)